GCOM7140/group-project/README.md

 ### Deliverables

-There are two key deliverables for the group project:
+There are three key deliverables for the group project:

+1. A proposal

-1. A report of no more than *15 pages*&mdash;stapled, two sided, and double spaced with one-inch margins and 12-point font, excluding references, tables, figures, and appendices (which have no page limit).
+2. A report of no more than *15 pages*&mdash;stapled, two sided, and double spaced with one-inch margins and 12-point font, excluding references, tables, figures, and appendices (which have no page limit).
 I will use the [report guidelines](#report-guidelines) below to assess your report and give you developmental feedback.
-Submit your report both in hard copy form to my mailbox and electronically via GitHub no later than April 26 at 12:30 PM.
+Submit your report both in hard copy form to my mailbox and electronically via GitHub no later than April 26 at 12:30 pm.

-2. A group presentation of no more than *12 minutes*, followed by up to *eight minutes* of Q&A. [Invited guests][Dhakad et al. 2018], your peers, and I will use the [presentation guidelines](#presentation-guidelines) below to assess your presentation and give you developmental feedback.
-This [agenda][agenda] will guide when groups present.
-Add your *final* presentation title to the [agenda][agenda] no later than April 19 at 12:30 PM.
-Submit your slide deck electronically via GitHub no later than April 26 at 12:30 PM.
+3. A group presentation of no more than *13 minutes*, followed by up to *eight minutes* of Q&A. Invited guests, your peers, and I will use the [presentation guidelines](#presentation-guidelines) below to assess your presentation and give you developmental feedback.
+This [agenda][] will guide when groups present.
+Add your *final* presentation title to the [agenda][] no later than April 19 at 12:30 pm.
+Submit your slide deck electronically via GitHub no later than April 26 at 12:30 pm.

 ### Report Guidelines

-Your report should advocate for strategic change to a focal company's marketing mix.
+Your report should advocate for strategic change to The Juice Laundry's marketing mix.
 Base your action plan on the shoulders of (i) a topic with an impressive [anatomy][Colquitt and George 2011]; (ii) a decision-making process with strong [principles][Dalio 2017]; (iii) data that are described [clearly, completely, and credibly][Zhang and Shaw 2012]; (iv) a breadth and depth of analyses that are applied [accurately, collaboratively, and reproducibly][Parker 2017]; and (v) [stylish writing][Sword 2012].

 After reading your report, I will use the following guidelines to assess it and give you developmental feedback.
 Internalizing these guidelines will help you develop a report worthy of an exemplary grade.

 #### Decision-Making Principles (20%)
-- Cogent reasoning explains why the major decision being considered has an impressive [anatomy][Colquitt and George 2011].
+* Cogent reasoning explains why the major decision being considered has an impressive [anatomy][Colquitt and George 2011].
-- The long-term, detrimental implications of inaction for the focal company are argued concretely.
+* The long-term, detrimental implications of inaction for The Juice Laundry are argued concretely.
-- Alternative courses of action are identified in a balanced, convincing manner.
+* Alternative courses of action are identified in a balanced, convincing manner.
-- Decision criteria relevant to the major decision at hand are defined and ranked cogently.
+* Decision criteria relevant to the major decision at hand are defined and ranked cogently.
-- The proposed decision is very well reasoned, because said decision criteria are used to evaluate the alternatives rigorously.
+* The proposed decision is very well reasoned, because said decision criteria are used to evaluate the alternatives rigorously.

 #### Data (20%)
-- The [provenance][Polich and Whitenack 2017] and definitions of the data and variables being analyzed to make decisions are described [clearly, completely, and credibly][Zhang and Shaw 2012].
+* The [provenance][Polich and Whitenack 2017] and definitions of the data and variables being analyzed to make decisions are described [clearly, completely, and credibly][Zhang and Shaw 2012].
-- Convincing reasons explain why certain data are given priority over others (e.g., red herrings).
+* Convincing reasons explain why certain data are given priority over others (e.g., red herrings).
-- Data limitations are stated at appropriate times.
+* Data limitations are stated at appropriate times.

 #### Method (20%)
-- A breadth and depth of techniques covered in [R for Data Science][Grolemund and Wickham 2017] are applied [accurately, collaboratively, and reproducibly][Parker 2017].
+* A breadth and depth of techniques covered in [R for Data Science][Grolemund and Wickham 2017] are applied [accurately, collaboratively, and reproducibly][Parker 2017].
-- A knowledgeable individual could [reproduce][Peng 2012] your findings with ease, because&mdash;in addition to your report&mdash;self-contained, executable code and the data being analyzed are accessible via GitHub.
+* A knowledgeable individual could [reproduce][Peng 2012] your findings with ease, because&mdash;in addition to your report&mdash;self-contained, executable code and the data being analyzed are accessible via GitHub.
-- Visualizations are used in ways that force the reader to notice [unexpected phenomena][Grolemund and Wickham 2017, 3.3].
+* Visualizations are used in ways that force the reader to notice [unexpected phenomena][Grolemund and Wickham 2017, 3.3].
-- Hoofbeats are interpreted as signs of horses not [zebras][Sotos 2006].
+* Hoofbeats are interpreted as signs of horses not [zebras][Sotos 2006].
-- Methodological limitations are stated at appropriate times.
+* Methodological limitations are stated at appropriate times.

 #### Action Plan (20%)
-- All relevant elements of the marketing mix are covered in detail.
+* All relevant elements of the marketing mix are covered in detail.
-- What needs to be done (i.e., who, when, what, where, why, and how) is discussed expansively.
+* What needs to be done (i.e., who, when, what, where, why, and how) is discussed expansively.
-- The overall recommendation being proposed is creative (i.e., novel and useful).
+* The overall recommendation being proposed is creative (i.e., novel and useful).
-- [SMART goals][Miller 2018] are set in order to establish expected results.<sup>1</sup>
+* Goals related to consumers' attitudes, emotions, and actions, as well as to the triple bottom line (i.e., profits, people, and the planet) are set in [specific, measurable, achievable, relevant, and time-bound ways][Miller 2018] in order to establish expected results.

 #### Style \& Grammar (20%)
-- The expectations Prof. Patterson set in Communication are all exceeded.<sup>2</sup>
+* The expectations that Prof. Patterson set in Communication&mdash;which include, but are not limited to, BLUF writing, SAS headings/tables/figures, and SEC plain English&mdash;are all exceeded.
-- Tables and figures are all formatted properly and [effectively][Grolemund and Wickham 2017, 28.1].
+* Tables and figures are all formatted properly and [effectively][Grolemund and Wickham 2017, 28.1].
-- Every sentence is grammatically correct, and all sentences flow together naturally.
+* Every sentence is grammatically correct, and all sentences flow together naturally.
-- The report is free of spelling errors.
+* The report is free of spelling errors.
-- Every reference is cited correctly.
-- The [*Journal of Marketing Research* Style Guide][JMR] and [Hadley's R Style Guide][Wickham 2014] are adhered to at all times.
+* Every reference is cited correctly according to the [*Journal of Marketing Research* Style Guide][JMR], which is adhered to at all times.

-<sup>1</sup> SMART goals are specific, measurable, achievable, relevant, and time-bound.
-They may relate to consumers' attitudes, emotions, and actions, as well as to the triple bottom line (i.e., profits, people, and the planet).
-<sup>2</sup> Expectations set in Communication include, but are not limited to, the following: BLUF writing, SAS headings/tables/figures, and SEC plain English.
+* The [Tidyverse Style Guide][] is adhered to at all times in the report's [files][style files], [syntax][style syntax], and [pipes][style pipes].

 ### Presentation Guidelines